 Can you feel it?
 It’s that time of year!
 The weather is warming, the snow is melting and there is a fresh, sweet smell in the air.
 Spring is coming!
 It’s also the time of year to do a little spring cleaning and get that fresh smell in the air inside your Cleaning apartment as well.
-Unfortunately many cleaning products use harsh chemicals.
-Even some products labelled “green” or “non-toxic” can still contain hazardous ingredients.
+Unfortunately, many cleaning products use harsh chemicals.
+Even some products labeled “green” or “non-toxic” can still contain hazardous ingredients.
 To help you clean up without leaving anything unwanted behind, the Menage Total Resident Services blog team presents 5 tips for eco-friendly Spring Cleaning.

 The Montreal based company Nature Clean features a full line of non-toxic, biodegradable and effective cleaning products, from dishwasher detergent to hands washes and all purpose cleaner.
 Their products are also designed for homes with allergy issues and free from common allergens like gluten, wheat, or nuts.

 Ecover has been around for over 30 years and has had one simple mission during that time: “to create powerful cleaning products that won’t harm the planet or the people on it.”
 They have a full line of Home Cleaning products as well as car and boat cleaners.

 Seventh Generation Cleaners